Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 First Steps / Test your RED Brick
 ---------------------------------

+With the following instructions you test your RED Brick.

+A full step-by-step tutorial how to use the RED Brick can be found here:
+:ref:`RED Brick Tutorial <tutorial_red_brick>`.

-As a first step install the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` software on your PC or Mac.
-Insert the SD card into the :ref:`SD Card slot <red_brick_sd_card_slot>` of the RED Brick (you can order a SD card with preinstalled image.
-Otherwise you have to :ref:`copy it to your card <red_brick_copy_image>`).
-After that your RED Brick is ready to go and can be connected to your PC or Mac with a Mini USB cable.
+First install the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` software on your PC or Mac.
+Insert the micro SD card into the :ref:`Micro SD Card slot <red_brick_micro_sd_card_slot>` of the RED Brick.
+The location of it and an overview of the different hardware interfaces of the RED Brick is given in the :ref:`Hardware Section <red_brick_hardware>`.
+You can order a SD card with preinstalled image in our shop.
+Otherwise you have to :ref:`copy the image to your card <red_brick_copy_image>`.

+After that your RED Brick is ready to go and can be connected to your PC or Mac with a mini USB cable.

 TODO: Image RED Brick with micro USB cable connected